5 Different Types of Pipe Inspection

 Push Cameras:

-Where visual inspection isn’t possible, the next easiest option for a pipe inspection is using a push camera.
-A push camera, or pushcam, is essentially a camera attached to the end of a long cord.
-The camera is then pushed through the pipe being inspected, and a live video feed is streamed through the cord to the plumber.
-What this allows the plumber to do is get a visual look inside a pipe that they wouldn’t be able to access otherwise.
-However, there are some limitations.
-For example, you can’t manipulate or do complicated movements inside the pipe.
-So, say there’s a branch line in the pipe section that needs to be inspected.
-A push camera can’t do that.
+Where visual inspection is not possible, the next easiest option for a pipe inspection is using a push camera, commonly referred to as a “pushcam”.
+It is essentially a camera attached to the end of a long cord.
+The camera is pushed through a pipe, and a live video feed is streamed through the cord to the plumber.

 Lateral Launch Cameras: